pulkundwar29/Customer-Churn-Prediction-Application/README.md

 # Customer Churn Prediction App

-This Streamlit application implements the findings from the conference paper "A Comparison of Machine Learning Algorithms for Customer Churn Prediction" by [Your Name] and colleagues.
+This Streamlit application implements the findings from the conference paper ["A Comparison of Machine Learning Algorithms for Customer Churn Prediction"](https://ieeexplore.ieee.org/document/10455051) written by myself and my colleagues.

 ## Features